akorablov/Twisto_Performance_Analysis/README.md

-## 3. How do deferral rates develop over time, and do they vary across channels??
+## 3. How do deferral rates develop over time, and do they vary across channels?

 View my notebook with detailed steps here: []().